 Refreshing Beverage of the Week

-1.5 oz Cognac or other brandy
+1 ounce Cognac or brandy

 Combine ingredients and shake well with cracked ice.
 Strain into a chilled cocktail glass (optionally, with rim coated in lemon juice and sugar) and garnish with a lemon peel.